 Date: 2018-01-17

 Another thing to consider is the age of the other occupants in the home.
 If only one person in an apartment is 55 years or older, and they should happen to pass away, the community may force the other occupants to move out depending on whether the community is currently nearing the 80% mark as a whole.

-By design, 55+ community members can enjoy life to its fullest without worrying about the more youthful lifestyles of kids, teenagers or young adults infringing on their activities.
-It also provides great opportunity to meet other like-minded individuals and form new relationships.
+By design, 55+ community members can enjoy life to its fullest without worrying about the more youthful lifestyles of kids, teenagers, or young adults infringing on their activities.
+It also provides a great opportunity to meet other like-minded individuals and form new relationships.
 As with any move, make sure to consider all of your options and ask all the right questions.
 If you are interested in senior apartments for rent, Apartment Guide has a dedicated section to help you find what you are looking for.

+Date: 2018-01-17